A question that I’m asked a lot at rat adoption fairs goes something along the lines of “So.. how exactly do you play with rats?”

 Do rats like to be played with?
 How do I interact with my pet rat?
 What activities do rats like?

 How to Play with Rats

-Rats needs time with their owner in order for a relationship to grow.
+Rats need time with their owner in order for a relationship to grow.
 The only thing some people have trouble grasping is… you can’t roll around with a rat.

 You can’t really take it for a walk.
 Or toss a Frisbee.
 So what exactly do you do?
-Here’s some suggestions from yours truly!
+Here are some suggestions from yours truly!